 When did the “Baltimore Orioles” change their logo?

-The last update of the Baltimore Orioles logo dates back to 2019.
+The Baltimore Orioles logo was last updated in 2019.
 Now, it looks like the black-orange head of an anthropomorphic oriole in a baseball cap.
-True, this symbol appeared much earlier: it was used as an alternative until the team’s management decided to make it the primary one.
+This symbol appeared much earlier: it was used as an alternative until the team’s management decided to make it the primary one.

 Why is “Baltimore” called “Orioles”?